ezoerner/ghci-on-acid-docker/README.md

     docker run --rm -i -t <userid>/lambdabot

-This will start a GOA session, and removed the docker container when you exit.
+This will start a GOA session, and remove the docker container when you exit.

 I suggest creating an alias in your shell environment to start goa, e.g.: